In this Talend section, let me show you the steps to connect Talend to SQL Server with an example.

 - Port: For Microsoft SQL, it is 1433

-- Database: Please enter the name of the database that you want to use in this connection.
+- Database: Please enter the database name you want to use in this connection.

 Before clicking the finish button, please Test the connection by clicking the Test connection button.
 Next, click the Finish button.

 From the below Talend screenshot, you can see the newly created SQL connection.
-It is just a connection, and you have to retrieve the Tables and Views from the database.
+It is just a connection; you must retrieve the Tables and Views from the database.

 Let me read the tables in the Database.
 For this, right-click on the connection and select the Retrieve Schema.